AmmarNaeemJanjua/book-store/README.md

 Implement user authentication using custom backend.
 Using Vuetify's form components for a user-friendly interface.

-2. Book Catalog and Search:
+2. User Home Page:
-Develop a catalog page to display books.
+Develop a home page to display all books.
+On top of the page a list of categories will be displayed and the book list will update according to the selected category.
 Fetch book data from an API.
 Implement a search bar using Vuetify's components like <v-text-field>.